- What is keyword research?

 This next keyword research method may not work for everyone because it primarily targets the most popular niches on Pinterest.

-However, if you fall under one of these popular niches, this technique may just be your best friend!
+However, if you fall under one of these popular niches, this technique may be great for you!

 To use this method, visit Pinterest’s category explorer.